echo-lalia/MicroHydra/README.md

 Take a look at the [wiki](https://github.com/echo-lalia/Cardputer-MicroHydra/wiki) for some basic guides to get you started with a MicroPython app.

+If you're looking for the compiled firmware, that lives over [here](https://github.com/echo-lalia/microhydra-frozen).

 <br /><br /><br />